 Whatever Happened To ...
-The Instant Hospitals Built In Wuhan For COVID-19 Patients?
+The Instant Hospitals Built For COVID-19 Patients In Wuhan?

 Goats are curious animals and "Goats and Soda" is a curious blog.
 Over the next week, we'll be looking back at some of our favorite stories to see "whatever happened to ..."

-Huoshenshan and Leishenshan were among 40 hospitals in Wuhan designated for serious and critical care COVID-19 patients.
-Sixteen other makeshift hospitals were set up in converted gyms, convention and exhibition centers to isolate and treat mild cases, so those patients infect their families.
+Huoshenshan and Leishenshan were among 40 hospitals in Wuhan designated for serious and critical care for COVID-19 patients.
+Sixteen other makeshift hospitals were set up in converted gyms, convention and exhibition centers to isolate and treat mild cases, so those patients would not infect their families.

-The vigorous efforts seem to have worked, because just a month later, on March 10, Chinese president Xi Jinping declared that the disease had been "basically curbed" in Wuhan and its province, Hubei.
+The vigorous efforts seem to have worked, because just a month later, on March 10, Chinese President Xi Jinping declared that the disease had been "basically curbed" in Wuhan and its province, Hubei.
 That day, the 16 makeshift hospitals were all shut down.

 Huoshenshan and Leishenshan continued operating for another month, after which they sent their final batch of patients to regular hospitals and were officially sealed off and "retired" on April 15.
 According to state media, Leishenshan ended up treating a total of 2,011 patients over the two months it was operational.
 Government officials say there are no plans to demolish the hospitals yet, and they can be "reactivated at any time" if a second wave of infections hits.